 Soft mattresses with thick comfort layers and deep contouring sound luxurious, but they can actually lead to aches and pains in certain people.
 In general, firm mattresses work best for the following groups:

-- Those with back pain: If you suffer from back pain or another chronic pain illness, a soft mattress could make that pain worse.
-In fact, a 2015 study examining back pain patients and best mattress firmness learned that a medium-firm mattress worked best to alleviate back pain.
+If you suffer from back pain or another chronic pain illness, a soft mattress could make that pain worse.
+In fact, examining back pain patients and best mattress firmness learned that a medium-firm mattress worked best to alleviate back pain.

 It’s pretty easy to try out a mattress in the store for a few minutes and decide right then and there to buy it, but you won’t know how it really feels until you sleep on it for a few nights or even weeks.
 That’s one hurdle that bed in a box mattress brands have tried to overcome by introducing the sleep trial— these allow you to try out the mattress risk-free for 90-120 nights with the opportunity to return it within that time frame.
 Most of us buy a new mattress long after we’ve begun to experience aches and pains, and our bodies actually get used to sleeping a certain, albeit uncomfortable, way.
 That means when you finally get a new one, you need some time to adjust to the firmness.